MrAntix/antix/source/Antix.Code.Web/Scripts/antix/cell-layout/readme.md

         width: 33.3333%; // will give you three columns }

-*The directive will look out for window resizes and height changes in the cells to reset its self ..
+*The directive will look out for window resizes and height changes in the cells to reset itself ..
 Yay!*

 Example & Code
 --------------